 - Sans+Structure: What gives a sans serif font its special features.

-- Serif+Details: In depth knowledge about the details of the serif type family
+- Serif+Details: In-depth knowledge about the details of the serif-type family

 It is a platform for all sorts of online courses.
 However, they have some remarkable graphic design courses too.
 You can explore all levels of graphic design through Udemy.
 However, we have noted down the few best ones.
 When it comes to the basics of graphic design, there are a lot of rules and principles that one must keep in mind.
 This course mainly revolves around all these things and gives a better understanding of the subject along with some useful tips and tricks.
 You do not require any additional software or hardware; you would be creating projects using Canva.

 If you’ve always been interested in graphic design but couldn’t even sign up for a paid class, this is the course for you.
 It engulfs every aspect of the subject and also effectively conveys what is necessary for graphic design.
-This course is suitable for first-timers pro-level designers.
-Divided into 16 lectures, you would learn Canva and also how to use all these skills in your daily projects of Logo Design and Business cards, etc.
+This course is suitable for first-timers and pro-level designers.
+Divided into 16 lectures, you would learn Canva and also how to use all these skills in your daily projects of Logo Design Business cards, etc.

 Alison Online is one of the lesser-known yet beneficial platforms for taking free graphic design courses online.
-The peculiar aspect of this website is the test-based evaluation before giving out a completion certificate that is perfect for students currently studying graphic designing.
+The peculiar aspect of this website is the test-based evaluation before giving out a completion certificate that is perfect for students currently studying graphic design.
 While certificates might not make sense if you are a professional, it is always an added benefit for those looking to start again or be interested in freelance opportunities.
 Founded by Mike Feerick is the founder of ALISON.
 However, the certificates given by Alison are not officially recognized by employers.
 They describe themselves to be a new world of free certification learning.
 Alison covers a plethora of topics and courses that are worth testing out.

 It is conducted by Michael Worthington, who is a faculty member from the California Institute of Arts.
 This course revolves around many topics.
-Skills such as image-making, creating image series, using the techniques of visual rhythm, pattern, textures, scale, direction, weight, space, and a lot more.
+Skills such as image-making, creating image series and using the techniques of visual rhythm, pattern, textures, scale, direction, weight, space, and a lot more.
 The course is lavishly spread over four weeks, wherein each week focuses on a new topic: